jolie/docs/src/language-tools-and-standard-library/basics/sessions.md

 All these token are stored into an hashmap at the level of a global variable.
 The circle and the game token are returned to the caller which starts to wait for a contender.
 When a second user calls the operation _startGame_ by specifying a game token of an existing pending game \(retrieved thanks to the operation _listOpenGames_\), the game can be initiated and the second user receives the token for playing with the cross and the game token.
 At this point, the server calls itself on the operation _initiateGame_ sending all the tokens.

-The session started by the invocation of operation _iniateGame_ is actually the game session to which the players must send their moves.
+The session started by the invocation of operation _initiateGame_ is actually the game session to which the players must send their moves.
 Indeed, the fist action performed by such a session is the initialization of the correlation variable _token_ with the actual token of the game:

 ```jolie
 csets.token = request.game_token;